 Barges chug past, carrying the river’s commercial traffic.
 Other river cruise ships slide down the water in the opposite direction.
 We glide under bridges—something that always gives me a little thrill.

-Everyone else is bustling about their day — commuting to work on highways, bicycling along on errands, or walking to the market — but we pass silently beneath spans both large and small.
+Everyone else in the country is bustling about their day — commuting to work on highways, bicycling along on errands, or walking to the market — but we pass silently beneath spans both large and small.
 We belong to the river, not the world of routine, work, and chores.

 I always have my phone with me to grab pictures of the landscape and its buildings in the clear morning light.
 Some of my best shots come from my outdoor yoga studio.